Aderemi02/alx-system_engineering-devops/0x00-shell_basics/README.md

 14. The fourteenth script: creating a symbolic link
 	- ln --symbolic -T /bin/ls _ls_: this is used to create a symbolic link(_ls_) to /bin/ls

+15. The fifteenth script: copying all files from ond directory to another
+	- cp *.html ..: this is used to copy all .html extension to the parent directory